-If a complainant decides to file a formal written unlawful discrimination complaint against the district, he or she must file the complaint on a form prescribed by the State Chancellor.
-These approved forms are available from the district and also at the State Chancellor's website, as follows: http:// californiacommunitycolleges.ccco.edu/ComplaintsForm.aspx.
+If a complainant decides to file a formal written unlawful discrimination complaint against the district, he or she must file the complaint on a form prescribed by the chancellor.
+These approved forms are available from the district and the Chancellor's Office website at http://californiacommunitycolleges.ccco.edu/ComplaintsForm.aspx.

-The completed form must be filed with the district representative or mailed directly to the State Chancellor's Office of the California Community Colleges.
+The completed form must be filed with the district representative or mailed directly to the California Community Colleges Chancellor's Office.

 Once a complaint is filed, the individual(s) accused of engaging in prohibited discriminatory conduct should be advised of that filing and the general nature of the complaint.
 This should occur as soon as possible and appropriate under the circumstances.
-The district will also advise the accused that an assessment of the accuracy of the allegations has not yet been made, that the complaint will be investigated, that the accused will be provided an opportunity to present his/her side of the matter, and that any conduct that could be viewed as retaliatory against the complainant or any witnesses must be
+The district will also advise the accused that an assessment of the accuracy of the allegations has not yet been made, that the complaint will be investigated, that the accused will be provided an opportunity to present his/her side of the matter, and that any conduct that could be viewed as retaliatory against the complainant or any witnesses must be avoided.